brandantck/appointment-system/README.md

 - To fix an appointment, it will require both patient and doctor's schedules to be free for the corresponding date and time.
 - A user cannot fix appointments for other users of the same type, e.g doctors cannot fix appointment for other doctors but can fix appointments with different patients, and patients cannot fix appointments for other patients, but can fix appointment with different doctors.
 - At the main page, doctors will be able to see the patient's name, age and gender for each appointment, but patients will only see the doctor's name

+## NOTE
+When running this application for the first time, you might encounter this message
+> server_1    | bash: line 1: /dev/tcp/postgres/5432: Connection refused

+This occurs because the PostgreSQL database service takes some time to initialize and build the necessary files.
+If you see this message printing continously on the console, it means that the server service is trying to establish a connection with the PostgreSQL service.
+Give the application a few minutes to complete the initialization of the PostgreSQL service.